d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 Sanitization will occur on the next system reboot.
 </pre>

-> To sanitize multiple physical drives pass the location as a comma separated list along with the `--controller` option to dpecify which controller to perform the operation on.
+> To sanitize multiple physical drives pass the location as a comma separated list along with the `--controller` option to specify which controller to perform the operation on.

 <pre>
 ilorest > drivesanitize --controller=<span style="color: #01a982; ">0 1I:3:3,1I:3:2,1I:3:1 --mediatype="HDD"</span>